From managing yourself to managing others

 Whether you're a seasoned professional who's making the transition from technical expert to manager, or a new recruit on a management fast track, the move to a leadership position can be challenging.
 Even more so since “leadership” has become one of those buzzwords that has been depleted of its meaning by constant overuse.
-Go online and you’ll find hundreds of articles with widely different definitions of what leadership is, and what skills and qualities a good leader needs.
+There are dozens of definitions about what leadership is, and what skills and qualities a good leader needs.

 What is mindful leadership?

 From personal experience on “both sides”, as an employee as well as being in a leadership position, I believe that good and mindful leadership has a lot to do with Emotional Intelligence (EI).
 EI is a set of soft skills, including